Steven Reigns: Career

-Library Activism
+Library activism

 Reigns has cited public libraries and librarians as a major influence on his development as an artist and activist.
 He has campaigned in support of gay, lesbian, bisexual and queer programming in libraries.

 In 2004 he organized 'Loving in Fear', an LGBQT literary event in response to Hillsborough County's lack of gay, lesbian, bisexual or queer programming.
 He recounted the experience in a Watermark Magazine article about National Library Week.
 He was the first to speak to the commissioners about their discriminatory policy at the library.

 He was Literary Director for The Gay, Lesbian, Bisexual Center of Tampa for two years.

 Reigns has been keynote speaker at Rollins College, Stonewall Library, and at the American Library Associations Annual Breakfast.
 He facilitates the monthly Lambda Literary Foundation Book Club.

-HIV/AIDS Activism
+HIV/AIDS activism

 Reigns worked as a certified (in Florida and California) HIV test counselor for over 10 years, testing more than 9000 people.
 He contributed to a panel with Los Angeles County on standards of care for HIV.
 In 2011, he ran a support group that utilized film as a projective tool at Being Alive.

 In 2012, he published an essay in Frontiers Magazine on the need for new AIDS narratives in cinema and literature.
 He published a poem about the so-called AIDS "Patient Zero" Gaëtan Dugas and in 2018 hosted an event at West Hollywood Council Chambers discussing Dugas’ legacy.

 Reigns participated in a staged conversation about Keith Haring with Ann Magnuson at The Broad for World AIDS Day 2022.

-Artistic Projects
+Artistic projects

 The Gay Rub

 Reigns created The Gay Rub, a participatory art project in 2011 and has curated the project ever since.
 The Gay Rub is a collection of rubbings taken from historically significant LGBTQ public markers, memorials, and monuments.
 Participants from around the world contribute rubbings of markers from their home city, along with commentary.
 There are currently more than 200 rubbings in the collection, which has toured major universities.
 The collection is the subject of The Gay Rub: A Documentary (2018) by Michael J. Saul.

-Other Art Projects
+Other art projects

 Reigns has participated in several collaborative online projects, such as Heather Champs' Mirror Project and Anni Holm's Getting My Name Out There.

 He was also a character in Hilary Goldberg's In The Spotlight.

 His artwork has been shown in galleries throughout the U.S.A including at The Advocate gallery part of Rainbow Gobblins exhibit in May 2007.

 From 2007 to 2014, Reigns undertook a 7 years living/art project under the mentorship of Linda Montano, S(t)even Years.

-Audio-visual Media
+Audio-visual media

 Reigns and his work have been featured in a variety of other media, including: